Ascending Passage .com HOME PAGE.

 feet, the Colossi lose in personality as you approach them and can see

-how they have been defaced.
+how they have been eroded.

 Memnon by Jean Gerome, 1856